 "If you say so."

-She ignored him, kept working.
+She ignored him and kept working.
 He left again, to view the launch from the bridge, no doubt, and she quit trying so hard to pretend she was glad he was back.

 The feel of the ship changed as soon as they were free of spacedock.
 The low hum and throb she remembered started up and despite her black mood, she smiled.
 Then she went back to calibrating one of her new medical sensors.